 -- Where were these puppies raised?
 How have you socialized them?
 "In the house" is the best answer to the first question.
 You want a puppy who knows what the dishwasher sounds like, whom you don't have to peel off the ceiling when a pan drops, who has set a paw on linoleum, carpet and tile.

 --What guarantees do you provide?
 You want to see a contract explaining the breeder's responsibilities should the puppy develop a specific congenital defect.
 In most cases, such contracts state either replacement with a new puppy or refunding of your purchase price.
 However many breeders will not make any guarantees against eye issues, hip dysplasia, or bloat since environmental factors can cause issues even in a perfect puppy.
-BUYER BEWARE SPECIFICALLY OF HIP GUARANTEES THAT EXPIRE PRIOR TO THE DOG REACHING 2 YEARS OF AGE - hips cannot even be certified until a puppy reaches 2 years of age so giving a guarantee that expires before that age is like giving no guarantee at all!
+BUYER BEWARE SPECIFICALLY OF HIP GUARANTEES THAT EXPIRE PRIOR TO THE DOG REACHING 2 YEARS OF AGE - hips cannot even be OFA certified until a puppy reaches 2 years of age so giving a guarantee that expires before that age is like giving no guarantee at all!
+Your average pet owner is not going to pay the additional cost of PENNHIP scoring which is the ONLY way to professionally and accurately grade hips prior to 2 years of age.
 The contract should also state your responsibilities, such as spaying or neutering your pup.
 You may also be required to return the dog to the breeder if you can no longer keep him.
 Such language is the sign of a concerned and responsible breeder.

 View a list of KNOWN puppy mills by clicking HERE